 How do you report a pothole?

 It is safe to say that potholes are a big concern for road users.
 And, ultimately, the responsibility of pothole repair falls to the highway’s authority.
-However, swift reporting of potholes makes its quicker for highway’s authorities to assess the extent of the damage, prioritise and schedule these areas of road for pothole repair.
-In this article, we’ll cover how you report a pothole in the UK.
+However, sudden reporting of potholes is needed so that the highway’s authority can assess the damage and then schedule repairs for these areas.

 How To Report A Pothole

-Doing this should take you through to the relevant page on the council’s website to report a pothole.
-The layout and look of the website will vary from council to council, however you should find a button on these pages marked ‘Report a problem’ or ‘Report potholes and road damage’.
+Doing this should take you through to the relevant page on the council’s website to report a pothole or damage to the highway surface.
+The layout and look of the website will vary from council to council.
+However, you should find a button on these pages marked ‘Report a problem’ or ‘Report potholes and road damage’.
 From here, you should be able to pinpoint on a map the location of the pothole and submit your report to the council.